cs3216/cs3216.github.io/coursework/mobile/index.md

 single cent spent on advertising?

-Integrating Facebook Login can help potential users overcome the inertia of a tedious sign-up process can potentially make them more inclined to try your application.
+Integrating Facebook Login can help potential users overcome the inertia of a tedious sign-up process, and can potentially make them more inclined to try your application.

 [Facebook Social Plugins](https://developers.facebook.com/docs/plugins/)